If you are looking for the ultimate adventure, the Ausangate Trek is by far one of the best treks in Peru!

 DAY 1

-Day one of the trek began with a 6 am hotel pick-up from Cusco for an approximately four-hour drive to a small village called Tinki, which is the starting point of the trek.
+Day one of the trek began with a 6 am hotel pick-up from Cusco for an approximately four-hour drive to a small village called Tinki, the starting point of the trek.

 About halfway to Tinki, we stopped at a viewpoint that overlooks a vast valley in the region and we were each given a boxed breakfast to fuel our bodies.